History of Port Chicago

 World War II

-At Port Chicago Naval Magazine, near Concord, California, 30 miles northeast of San Francisco, Black Sailors were exclusively assigned the hazardous task of loading bombs and ammunition onto cargo ships.
+At Port Chicago Naval Magazine, near Concord, California – 30 miles northeast of San Francisco – Black Sailors were exclusively assigned the hazardous task of loading bombs and ammunition onto cargo ships.
 They received no formal training, yet naval commanders prioritized speed over safety, even betting on which division could load the fastest.
-Sailors repeatedly raised concerns about safety, but their warnings, along with those from the Coast Guard and the local Port Director, were dismissed.
+Sailors repeatedly raised concerns about safety, but their warnings, along with those from the Port Director and the Coast Guard, were dismissed.

 The Port Chicago Disaster

-On July 17, 1944, as two naval cargo ships were being loaded, a catastrophic explosion obliterated both vessels.
-The explosions instantly killed everyone within 1000 feet, including 320 servicemen, merchant mariners, and civilian contractors.
+On July 17, 1944, as two naval cargo ships were being loaded with munitions, witnesses reported a rapid series of smaller detonations that built into a single, devastating blast that obliterated both vessels, sent a fireball nearly 12,000 feet into the air, and unleashed a shockwave strong enough to shatter windows 25 miles away.
+The blasts instantly killed everyone within 1000 feet, including 320 servicemen, merchant mariners, and civilian contractors.
 All those loading munitions at the time of the explosion were Black Americans, accounting for almost two thirds of the dead and amounting to 15% of all Black American military deaths during World War II.

 It was the deadliest home front disaster of World War II.